 - 6.c Other consumer loans.
-Report (on the FFIEC 041, in column B; on the FFIEC 031, in columns A and B, as appropriate) all other loans to individuals for household, family, and other personal expenditures (other than those secured by real estate and other than those for purchasing or carrying securities).
-Include loans for such purposes as: - (1) purchases of private passenger automobiles, pickup trucks, household appliances, furniture, trailers, and boats; - (2) repairs or improvements to the borrower's residence (not secured by real estate); - (3) educational expenses, including student loans; - (4) medical expenses; - (5) personal taxes; - (6) vacations; - (7) consolidation of personal (nonbusiness) debts; - (8) purchases of real estate or mobile homes (not secured by real estate) to be used as a residence by the borrower's family; and - (9) other personal expenditures.
+Report (on the FFIEC 041, in column B; on the FFIEC 031, in columns A and B, as appropriate) all other loans to individuals for household, family, and other personal expenditures (other than those that meet the definition of a "loan secured by real estate" and other than those for purchasing or carrying securities).
+Include loans for such purposes as: - (1) purchases of private passenger automobiles, pickup trucks, household appliances, furniture, trailers, and boats; - (2) repairs or improvements to the borrower's residence (that do not meet the definition of a "loan secured by real estate"); - (3) educational expenses, including student loans; - (4) medical expenses; - (5) personal taxes; - (6) vacations; - (7) consolidation of personal (nonbusiness) debts; - (8) purchases of real estate or mobile homes to be used as a residence by the borrower's family (that do not meet the definition of a "loan secured by real estate"); and - (9) other personal expenditures.